Forza Horizon 6

 Is Forza Horizon 6 beginner-friendly for someone new to racing games?

-What hidden features do players love in Forza Horizon 6 that reviews downplay?
+What hidden features do players love about Forza Horizon 6 that reviews downplayed?

 Dig deeper on this game